-Q. Can confectioners sugar be substituted for granulated sugar in recipes?
+Q. Can Golden sugar be substituted for granulated sugar in recipes?

-A. It is not recommended to substitute confectioners sugar for granulated sugar.
-Since confectioners sugar has a much finer texture, and it contains a small percentage of cornstarch to prevent caking, substituting can give you unexpected results.
+A. It is not recommended to substitute powdered sugar for granulated sugar.
+Since powdered sugar has a much finer texture, and it contains a small percentage of cornstarch to prevent caking, substituting can give you unexpected results.